 Daily communication with patients, families and caregivers is an important part of the process.
 We place a high emphasis on patient and family education.
 By listening to our patients' ideas and comments, we are able to evaluate our programs and services to continue to provide compassionate care and treatment.

 The Inpatient Rehabilitation Program works with people who have experienced a loss of basic functional skills.
-Services are delivered in many diagnostic areas including:

 Patients are admitted into this program after a consultation with a rehabilitation physician.
 Inpatients must be able to tolerate three to five hours of therapy a day and be in need of at least two therapy services and rehabilitation nursing.